Home | Intro | Custom Yacht Design | Stock Designs | Motor Yacht Gallery | Sailing Yacht Gallery | Prototypes Gallery | Plans List

 Nomadic peoples are defined as being those who move from one place to another rather than settling permanently in one location, usually for the purpose of hunting, herding, or to offer skills in trade.
 The word "pelagic" comes from the Greek pélagos, which means "open sea."
 Pelagic birds and fish are those that live on the open sea and in coastal waters, often having a seasonal migration pattern.
 Examples of such pelagic creatures are petrels, albatross, tuna and salmon.

-For this purpose, a certain degree of autonomy is required of the vessel itself.
 From the Greek autonomia, the word autonomy literally means "self-law" or the capacity of a rational individual to make an informed un-coerced decision.
 This is not to imply anarchy, but rather a self-imposed order and sovereignty, as opposed to an externally imposed order or rule.

-Autonomy in this context infers an independence of function with regard to self-determination, as opposed to there being an overabundance of external support or control.
-In other words, the requirement for such a vessel is that it be as independent as possible from shore-based support, as well as from externally imposed red-tape.
+We refer here to an independence of function with regard to self-determination, as opposed to there being an overabundance of external support or control.
+In other words, the requirement for our 'Nomadic Watercraft' is that it be as independent as possible from shore-based support, as well as from externally imposed red-tape.

 - A sense of the familiar and the feeling of being 'at home' while onboard.